-Section 3, "Event Generation," identifies the model parameters that "define" an event, and any explicitly modeled subperils, and details the generation of the simulated events that populate the stochastic catalog.
-Section 4, "Local Intensity Calculation" identifies the intensity parameters used in the model and describes how the intensity, of perils and explicitly modeled subperils, is modeled at each affected site.
+The "Event Generation" section identifies the model parameters that define an event, and any explicitly modeled sub perils, and details the generation of the simulated events that populate the stochastic catalog.
+"Local Intensity Calculation" identifies the intensity parameters used in the model and describes how the intensity, of perils and explicitly modeled sub perils, is modeled at each affected site.

-Section 5, "Damage Estimation," discusses the model's damage functions for all the modeled peril and subperils.
-In some cases, there may be an additional section devoted to damage estimation, either for complex industrial facilities or other specialized lines of business; otherwise, Section 6, "Insured Loss Calculation," provides an overview of the model's financial module.
+The "Damage Estimation" section discusses the model's damage functions for all the modeled peril and sub perils.
+In some cases, there may be an additional section devoted to damage estimation, either for complex industrial facilities or other specialized lines of business; otherwise, , "Insured Loss Calculation," provides an overview of the model's financial module.

-Sections 7 and 8 provide information on the implementation of the model in CATRADER and Touchstone, respectively.
-Finally, Section 9 offers selected references used in model development.
+Finally, model documents provide information on the implementation of the model in CATRADER and Touchstone, respectively and offer selected references used in model development.

-The following tables provide links to model description documents currently available on the AIR website.2
+The following tables provide links to model description documents currently available on the AIR Client Portal.2